dadasoftworks/emojipalooza-emoji-picker/README.md

 # EMOJIPALOOZA EMOJI PICKER

 > A one-stop-shop for all things emoji.
 Launch—find—copy in seconds with simple browsing and smart search.
 No ads, gimmicks, or gotchas.
-Available on: 〔Desktop 🖥️ ｜ [Web](https://emojipalooza.com) 🌐〕
+Available on: 🖥️ .: Desktop ｜ 🌐 .: [Web](https://emojipalooza.com)

 <br>